 The country you are going to will be the same whether you are by yourself or in a large group.
 So places won’t be more or less dangerous and the weather won’t be better or worse.

-Another person – unless it’s an expat or someone who already has been to the place of your choice – will not be necessarily of any help:
+Another person – unless it’s an ex-pat or someone who already has been to the place of your choice – will not be necessarily of any help:

 Instead of one lost fool not knowing where to go, you’ll be two lost fools looking for directions.

-You think that’s better?
+Do you think that’s better?
 According to my observations, travelling couples – lovers or friends alike – get approached, hassled, pestered much more often.
 Obviously, a couple of victims is more profitable than a single victim.